Bioinformatics-Research-Network/skill-assessments/Python for Data Science/README.md

 To complete the miniproject, create an analysis in `jupyter-notebook` which does the following:

 1. Read in the `gapminder_clean.csv` data as a `pandas` `DataFrame`.
-2. Filter the DataFrame to include only rows where `Year` is `1962`.
-3. Make a scatter plot comparing `'CO2 emissions (metric tons per capita)'` and `gdpPercap`.
+2. Filter the data to include only rows where `Year` is `1962` and then make a scatter plot comparing `'CO2 emissions (metric tons per capita)'` and `gdpPercap` for the filtered data.
-4. Calculate the pearson correlation of `'CO2 emissions (metric tons per capita)'` and `gdpPercap`.
+3. On the filtered data, calculate the pearson correlation of `'CO2 emissions (metric tons per capita)'` and `gdpPercap`.
 What is the Pearson R value and associated p value?
-5. In what year is the correlation the strongest?
+4. On the unfiltered data, answer "In what year is the correlation between `'CO2 emissions (metric tons per capita)'` and `gdpPercap` the strongest?"
 Filter the dataset to that year for the next step...
-6. Using `plotly` or `bokeh`, create an interactive scatter plot comparing `'CO2 emissions (metric tons per capita)'` and `gdpPercap`, where the point size is determined by `pop` (population) and the color is determined by the `continent`.
+5. Using `plotly` or `bokeh`, create an interactive scatter plot comparing `'CO2 emissions (metric tons per capita)'` and `gdpPercap`, where the point size is determined by `pop` (population) and the color is determined by the `continent`.

 Now, without further guidance, use your Python Data Science skills to answer the following: